offensive-security/nethunter-LRT/README.md

 5. Put the nethunter zip (Atm you need to build it see [Latest nethunter build instructions](https://github.com/offensive-security/kali-nethunter/tree/newinstaller-fj/AnyKernel2)) in the folder `/kaliNethunter`

-Don't rename or decompress any zip/image, the script will handle it.
+Don't rename or decompress downloaded zip files or images, the script will handle it.

-Now you are ready to go ^^.

 -----------------